-If the database contents are the records in Table 11-13, the indicator responds with the following data, using pipe characters and carriage returns to delimit the database cells and rows, respectively:
+If the database contents are the records shown in Table 10-13, the indicator responds with the following data, using pipe characters and carriage returns to delimit the database cells and rows, respectively:

-There is no end of database notification at the end of the db.data command transmission.
+There is no end of database notification at the end of the DB.DATA command transmission.
 Use a receive time-out to determine command completion.
-The time-out value varies based on baud rate.
+The time-out value will vary based on baud rate.

-Determine the number of records currently in the database both prior to and after sending the db.data command to verify that the correct number of records are received.
-The number of records can be determined with the db.schema command.
+You should determine the number of records currently in the database both prior to and after sending the DB.DATA command to verify that the correct number of records are received.
+The number of records can be determined with the DB.SCHEMA command.

-The 62K of onboard (slot 0) memory can be allocated to up to eight auxiliary databases.
-However, the size of one database may limit the size and number of other databases.
+Note The 62K of onboard (slot 0) memory can be allocated to up to eight auxiliary databases.
+However, the size of any one database may limit the size and number of other databases.